Discover the world through travel & beyond!

 Watch the video below for a sampling of the live entertainment on board the Grand Canyon Railway.
 Book your Grand Canyon Railway tickets via GetYourGuide now!

-El Tovar
+El Tovar Hotel

-El Tovar is the oldest and grandest resort at the rim, made of limestone and pine in 1905 to evoke a Swiss chalet.
-Growing up in Arizona, I made many visits to the Canyon as a child and I always dreamed of staying at El Tovar.
-On a visit with my kids, however, we ate lunch at El Tovar Dining Room and I was surprised by the low quality of the food and surliness of the service.
-Still, the views can't be beaten.
+Growing up in Arizona, I made many visits to the Grand Canyon as a child and I always dreamed of staying at El Tovar.
+On a visit with my kids, however, we ate lunch at El Tovar Dining Room and I was surprised by the low quality of the food and the surliness of the service.
+Still, the amazing views can’t be beaten at this popular spot.

 Tusayan or Williams